Karan3321-cmd/CAD-portfolio/README.txt

 - a .stl file for each model's final assembly
 - Readme file in each folder with basic functional explanations of each project
 - A Technical Drawings folder showcasing my engineering drawing skills
-- Some 3D printing projects i have done

 You can browse each project in its own folder.